BriskBison/Power-Bi_and_SQL-Symphony/README.md

 Next, let's check which bikes had the most orders.
 These are the EnduranceElite 9000 and the FreestyleMaster 9000.

 The second query returns the number of subcategories that are in the 'Road Bikes' category, into which the bikes are divided.
-We can see that there are 12 of them, which will be useful in future analyses.
+We can see that there are 12 of them, which can be useful in future analyses.

   [Table of Contents](#table-of-contents)
-## **2. Chapter 2**
+## **Chapter 2**

 ![Dash2](https://github.com/user-attachments/assets/b834fa39-2891-4c88-9a09-648153a2982b)

-1. We place the KPI of the total orders and the total products in stock at the top, so that we have a good overview of the data during the entire analysis.
+1. I place the KPI of the total orders and the total products in stock at the top, so that we have a good overview of the data during the entire analysis.
 The first is the total orders over the dates, the second is the product stock.

-2. We create a pie chart to determine which bike categories contributed to the total sales.
+2. I create a pie chart to determine which bike categories contributed to the total sales.
 "Mountain Bikes" and "Road Bikes" stand out significantly, the smallest value is for "Kids Bikes".

 3. In the pie chart settings, in the general - label tab, we set "Label contents = Percentage of category".